 Rothenburg is one of those places that celebrates Christmas all year long.
 There’s a Käthe Wohlfahrt Christmas Village in the middle of this walled medieval town, with over 16,000 square feet of Christmas goodies and a Christmas museum.
 In spite of this, people descend on the town in mass every year during Advent for the Reiterlesmarkt, an event that hasn’t changed much since it began in this village 500 years ago.
 The small town is enchanting, and the Christmas market is very manageable with children.
 Be sure to try the schneeballen (which I really didn’t care for, but when in Rothenburg), as well as the Franconian wine and sausage.
 When finished, take some time to walk the elevated town walls, kids will love exploring all the nooks and crannies.

 Looking for other articles about the Christmas markets?
-Check out: How to Have an Amazing Time at the German Christmas Markets, or 11 Things You Need to Know Before Visiting the German Christmas Markets, or these posts about Heidelberg, Freiburg, and Munich with kids.
-If you want dates and times, head to the German Tourism site.
+Check out: Best Christmas Markets in Europe or 11 Things You Need to Know Before Visiting the German Christmas Markets, or this post about Munich with kids.
+If you want dates and times of the German Christmas markets, head to the German Tourism site.